On semigroups that are prime in the sense of Tarski, and groups prime in the senses of Tarski and of Rhodes: The category of nonempty semigroups has no prime objects

 {\rm(ii)} Two elements $x$ and $x'$ of a semigroup $S$ will be called {\em action equivalent} if for all $y\in S,$ $x\,y=x'\,y$ and $y\,x=y\,x'.$ \textup{(}Clearly, this is an equivalence relation on $S.)$

 {\rm(iii)} An element $x$ of a semigroup $S$ will be called a {\em product element} if it can be written $x=y\,z$ for $y,z\in S,$ and a {\em non-product element} otherwise.

-{\rm(iv)} Given a semigroup $S,$ a {\em skeleton} $S'$ of $S$ will mean any subsemigroup of $S$ which consists of all the product elements, and one and only one representative of each action equivalence class that contains no product elements. \end{definition}
+{\rm(iv)} Given a semigroup $S,$ a {\em skeleton} $S'$ of $S$ will mean any subsemigroup of $S$ which consists of all the product elements, and exactly one representative of each action equivalence class that contains no product elements. \end{definition}

 The definition of ``skeleton'' may look strange; a more natural characterization is that it is a minimal subsemigroup that contains at least one element from every action equivalence class.
 This guarantees that it contains every product element $x\,y,$ since given $x$ and $y,$ it will contain some $x'$ action-equivalent to $x$ and some $y'$ action-equivalent to $y,$ and hence will contain their product, $x'y'=xy'=xy.$ But since descending chains of nonempty sets can have empty intersection, the existence of such minimal subsemigroups is not self-evident, while the existence of $S'$ as in~(iv) above is.